 Ideally though, as mentioned earlier, the best thing you can do when using GOV.UK is always to keep a copy of information on which you might later need to rely, by printing or saving a copy of the webpage or taking a screenshot.
 However, we recognise that this isn’t always going to happen in which case, the web archive facility described here becomes a useful fall back.

 What about specific websites for Wales, Scotland and Northern Ireland?

 GOV.UK is the main place you will find information posted from HMRC.

 If you live in Northern Ireland, you may find NI direct helpful.

 If you live in Wales, you may find the Welsh Government’s website helpful.

-As with GOV.UK, if you use any of these websites as a source of information, we recommend that you print out a copy of the relevant webpage and keep it somewhere safe, in case of a later dispute.
+As with GOV.UK, if you use any of these websites as a source of information, we recommend that you print out or save a copy of the relevant webpage and keep it somewhere safe, in case of a later dispute.